luciana-munhos/project-rag/README.md

-# Real-Time Environmental Events RAG (Dockerized Architecture)
+# Real-Time Environmental Events RAG

 This project implements a real-time data pipeline for environmental and disaster events (USGS Earthquakes, NASA EONET alerts, and GDACS disaster notifications).